Study overview

 Locations

-With the Master's programme in Energy Management and Energy Technology, the three universities are pooling their energy technology expertise in a cross-university programme.
+With the Master's degree programme in Energy Management and Energy Technology, the three universities are pooling their energy technology expertise in a cross-university degree programme.
+The degree programme is administratively managed by Ansbach University of Applied Sciences.
+Application, enrolment etc. are only possible via Ansbach University of Applied Sciences.

 How do you get to the other locations?

-The study programme takes place mainly in Ansbach and only to a lesser extent in Nuremberg and Triesdorf.
-To limit commuting to the other locations, the modules outside Ansbach are combined as much as possible.
+The majority of courses take place in Ansbach.
+Some courses are offered in Nuremberg and Triesdorf.
+In order to limit commuting to the other locations, the modules outside Ansbach are grouped together according to weekdays.
 In addition to travelling by train, carpooling is also organised among the students to a large extent.
 This means that the other locations are always within easy reach.

 Accreditation